Hydride

-In chemistry, a hydride is formally the anion of hydrogen (H−).
-The term is applied loosely.
-At one extreme, all compounds containing covalently bound H atoms are called hydrides: water (H2O) is a hydride of oxygen, ammonia is a hydride of nitrogen, etc. For inorganic chemists, hydrides refer to compounds and ions in which hydrogen is covalently attached to a less electronegative element.
+In chemistry, a hydride is formally the anion of hydrogen (H−), a hydrogen ion with two electrons.
+In modern usage, this is typically only used for ionic bonds, but it is sometimes (and has been more frequently in the past) applied to all compounds containing covalently bound H atoms.
+In this broad and potentially archaic sense, water (H2O) is a hydride of oxygen, ammonia is a hydride of nitrogen, etc. In covalent compounds, it implies hydrogen is attached to a less electronegative element.
 In such cases, the H centre has nucleophilic character, which contrasts with the protic character of acids.
 The hydride anion is very rarely observed.

 Almost all of the elements form binary compounds with hydrogen, the exceptions being He, Ne, Ar, Kr, Pm, Os, Ir, Rn, Fr, and Ra.
 Exotic molecules such as positronium hydride have also been made.

 Bonds

-Bonds between hydrogen and the other elements range from highly to somewhat covalent.
-Some hydrides, e.g. boron hydrides, do not conform to classical electron-counting rules and the bonding is described in terms of multi-centered bonds, whereas the interstitial hydrides often involve metallic bonding.
+Bonds between hydrogen and the other elements range from being highly ionic to somewhat covalent.
+Some hydrides, e.g. boron hydrides, do not conform to classical electron counting rules and the bonding is described in terms of multi-centered bonds, whereas the interstitial hydrides often involve metallic bonding.
 Hydrides can be discrete molecules, oligomers or polymers, ionic solids, chemisorbed monolayers, bulk metals (interstitial), or other materials.
 While hydrides traditionally react as Lewis bases or reducing agents, some metal hydrides behave as hydrogen-atom donors and act as acids.